-The display is a multi-function LCD display which is neatly located on the left-hand side of the handlebar near to the grip.
+The display is a multi-function LCD which is neatly located on the left-hand side of the handlebar near the grip.
 It looks fairly generic and has all the functionality you’d expect on an e-bike display.

-A useful addition is the ‘start assist’ trigger, which is basically a thumb throttle that’s limited to the 6km/h allowed by law.
+A useful addition is the ‘start assist’ trigger, which is a thumb throttle that’s limited to the 6km/h allowed by law.
 This will be very useful to help the rider get going when fully loaded or on a bit of a hill.

-The Decathlon R500e is well kitted-out for a sub-£3500 electric cargo bike.
+The Decathlon R500e is well kitted out for a sub-£3500 electric cargo bike.
 Plus, there’s a whole host of accessories available from Decathlon – things like child seats and jumbo-sized panniers.

 Gearing is provided by a dependable Microshift 8-speed system which is cheap and cheerful.
 I’ve used Microshift components on numerous occasions and never had any bother.
-In fact, I’ve always found the shifting quality to be just as good as anything by Shimano or SRAM.
+I’ve always found the shifting quality to be just as good as anything by Shimano or SRAM.
 The cassette is an 11-28 which I think is a bit too high gearing – I think an 11-36 would have been much better for a cargo e-bike.

 This is the icing on the cake for the Decathlon R500e, and one of the reasons it’s the best electric cargo bike in its class.
 The R500e has lots of potential for carrying cargo.
 There’s a very large rear cargo section, as well as a substantial front luggage area.
-Total carrying capacity is 170 kg, but this does include the weight of the rider.
+The total carrying capacity is 170 kg, but this does include the weight of the rider.
 The rear rack is rated at 80 kg.

 Wheels and tyres

 There is a 26″ wheel up front and 20″ at the rear.
 I can only assume the reason for the smaller diameter rear wheel is strength with a reduced chance of broken spokes.
 Looks like a good call to me, as smaller rims are generally much tougher.
 Heavy loads combined with rough city streets are a recipe for broken spokes, so the 20″ wheel is a great idea.
-The tyres are CST C1996 cargo-specific tyres, so they probably have re-enforced side-walls and increased puncture protection.
+The tyres are CST C1996 cargo-specific tyres, so they probably have reinforced side walls and increased puncture protection.

 Frame and finishing kit

 The frame looks tough and durable, and it needs to be if carrying weight.
-Decathlon specify a weight limit of 170kg on top of the weight of the bike at 38kg.
+Decathlon specifies a weight limit of 170kg on top of the weight of the bike at 38kg.
 This means you could easily carry a couple of children or even an extra adult.

 Who is the Decathlon R500e aimed at?

 If you are a tradesman, there is plenty of potential storage space for tools and the like.
-If you’re looking for a cheap way to get around town and maybe delivery small goods to customers, then the Decathlon has loads of potential.
+If you’re looking for a cheap way to get around town and maybe deliver small goods to customers, then the Decathlon has loads of potential.

-There are a whole range of accessories being released, it’s only going to increase the potential.
+There is a whole range of accessories being released, it’s only going to increase the potential.
 You could even use it for camping trips as you could carry loads of gear, including the kitchen sink!

-At the current price of around £3499, the Decathlon R500e looks like reasonable, but not fantastic value for money.
+At the current price of around £3499, the Decathlon R500e looks reasonable but is not fantastic value for money.
 In the EU it’s much more competitively priced at €2819.
 Its main competitor is the Rad Power Radwagon 4 which comes in at €1899 – but is the Decathlon bike better?
-There are similarities between the two bikes, most notably the 48v motor with 672Wh battery.
+There are similarities between the two bikes, most notably the 48v motor with a 672Wh battery.
 The Decathlon bike has hydraulic brakes, torque-sensing pedal assist and slightly better gearing.
 Plus, it has a substantial front rack and front suspension.

 It’s hard to make an accurate comparison unless I’ve got both bikes in front of me, but I would say the Radwagon is still tops when it comes to sheer value for money.
 Plus, you now have budget options like the Fiido T1 available which has a more powerful battery and hydraulic brakes.

-Having said that, the Decathlon R500e looks like it has bags of potential, and it certainly has more cargo carrying ability.
+Having said that, the Decathlon R500e looks like it has bags of potential, and it certainly has more cargo-carrying ability.
 Whether you can justify paying the extra, depends on your personal needs.